togrul2/togrul2/README.md

 - 👋 Hi, I’m @togrul2
-- 👀 I’m interested in web development
+- 👀 I’m a web developer
-- I'm practicing python and its different frameworks and libraries
+- I'm working with python and its different frameworks and libraries

 <!---